TechSymbiose/STM32-Bare-Metal-Guide/README.md

 - Core/Startup/startup\_stm32XXXXXXXX.s (startup_stm32g474retx.s)

 Then, the linker script (with .ld extension).
 You can find these 2 linker script files for both the RAM and the FLASH from STM32CubeIDE (Drivers/STM32XXXXXXXX_FLASH.ld and Drivers/STM32XXXXXXXX_FLASH.ld).
 However, I advise you to use a unique file you can find [here](./core/startup/stm32g474re.ld).
-Simply rename this file to match your STM32.
-It is equivalent to both previous file.
+Simply rename this file to match your STM32 (not obligatory but better to stay organized).
+It is equivalent to the two previous files.
 We just need to modify a few fields to make it work with each STM32, which is pretty nice !

 ### Makefile